 [Mother, 32years]

-The results revealed that mothers were more concerned about the immediate needs of the baby than the risks of mixed feeding and use of herbs for the baby was also reported.
+The results revealed that mothers were more concerned about the immediate needs of the baby than the risks of mixed feeding.

-Herbal use for the baby
+Herbal use for babies and mothers

-Herbal use was reported for reasons varying from medication, bathing as well as cleansing the breasts of the mother after the death of the previous baby to ward off evil spirits.
+Herbal use was reported for reasons varying from medication, bathing, as well as cleansing the breasts of the mother after the death of a previous baby to ward off evil spirits.

 -Herbal use for medication

-Herbal medication was reported for the baby to drink and performing rituals to ward off ghosts and health care workers were aware of this practice among HIV positive mothers.
+Herbal medication was reportedly given to the baby to drink as a performing ritual to ward off ghosts and health care workers were aware of this practice among HIV-positive mothers.

 …when the baby is discharged and they go back home the older women will tell them to breastfeed but they also give herbs to the baby to drink perceived to clear the stomach.